dimashidayat99/Recomposing_Classical_Music_With_GAI/eda/README.md

     <em>Exploratory Data Analysis Workflow.</em>
 </p>

-The process of Exploratory Data Analysis (EDA) is shown in figure above where it begins with gathering the classical music midi data.
-The data the was undergone sampling process where only chopin music will be choosen.
-There are two type of EDA, the first type of EDA is directly toward the exploration of the music itself without data preprocessing where the music sheet and audio was produced to get better understanding on the music on how music sounds like and how the musics notes and durations looks like.
+The process of Exploratory Data Analysis (EDA) is shown in the figure above where it begins with gathering the classical music midi data.
+The data underwent a sampling process where only Chopin's music will be chosen.
+There are two types of EDA, the first type of EDA is directly toward the exploration of the music itself without data preprocessing where the music sheet and audio are produced to get a better understanding of the music on how music sounds and how the music notes and durations looks like.

 # Music Composition
 <p align="middle">
 <img src="https://github.com/dimashidayat99/Recomposing_Classical_Music_With_GAI/blob/main/eda/music_sheet_audio/eda_sheet_music.png"  width="800" />
 </p>
 <p align="middle">
-    <em>One of Chopin Composed Music, Music Sheet.</em>
+    <em>Music Sheet of One of the Chopin Composed Music.</em>
 </p>